gurappa/Countries-Info/README.md

 Improvements:
+0. I just (25th Apr) realised there are flags available in SVG format as well.
+I would use them instead of separate 250 pixel and 1000 pixel PNGs to reduce the file sizes and also to reduce the no of network requests.
+As the flag images are not complex in terms of svg paths, rendering of SVG should not take extra time than that of PNG rendering.
 1. Two-pane layout for tablets.
 Fragments are modular and Activities/Fragmens combinations are well placed so should be easy.
 2. CoordinatorLayout for details screen.
 3. Adding image transition animation from countries screen to details screen.